stark1tty/awesome-PhD/README.md

 - [PREREGISTRATION TEMPLATES](https://osf.io/zg78t): A list of available preregistration templates.

 ### Project Management
+- [LABTAB](https://labtab.io/): One unified platform for running your lab, managing your meetings and deadlines, and organising your projects - to give you your time back.
+- [MICROSOFT PLANNER](https://tasks.office.com/): A simple, visual way to organise teamwork.
+- [MICROSOFT PROJECT](https://www.microsoft.com/en-gb/microsoft-365/project/project-management-software): Stay organized, focused, and in charge.
+Tackle anything from small projects to large initiatives.
+You may or may not be a project manager, but now you can be the boss of any project with a powerful, easy-to-use app.

 ### Podcasts
 - [ACROSS THE AGES](https://anchor.fm/acrosstheages): An English podcast delving "into the history of a chosen subject, spanning from way back when, all the way up to some time ago".